Skip Maine state header navigation

 Select the links below or scroll down the page:

 The softshell clam resource belongs to the people of the State of Maine.
-The Department of Marine Resources must ensure that municipalities assuming the responsibility of managing shellfish resources do so in a manner consistant with the state's goal of balancing use of the resource and conservation.
+The Department of Marine Resources must ensure that municipalities assuming the responsibility of managing shellfish resources do so in a manner consistent with the state's goal of balancing use of the resource and conservation.
 Towns manage their shellfish resources to the lower tide line (except for intertidal mussel harvest permits), by adopting and enforcing a town shellfish conservation ordinance.

 The Area Biologists are responsible for helping municipalities with resource assessment and management of their shellfish ordinances.
 The Shellfish Program Coordinator manages the Muncipal Shellfish warden eligibility and training program.